KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No description
 2. `package.json` issue: No repository field.
-3. No keywords in 'package.json'.
-We would use them as tags on the website.
+3. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 5. Warning: No LICENSE file.

 ### [MMM-BMI by mykle1](https://github.com/mykle1/MMM-BMI)

-1. No keywords in 'package.json'.
-We would use them as tags on the website.
+1. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-BMI.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.

 ### [MMM-BMW by mykle1](https://github.com/mykle1/MMM-BMW)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-wundergroundBar.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.

 ### [MMM-BMW-CC by mykle1](https://github.com/mykle1/MMM-BMW-CC)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-BMW-CC.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.